WhyPine/Zombie-Game/README.md

 4. **Hospital** (bottom right)

-The player begins the game in the city, and as gameplay progresses, the player will be able to access the other three quadrants
+The player begins the game in the city, and as gameplay progresses, the player will be able to access the other three quadrants.
+Some quadrants even have rooms that stretch to adjacent quadrants as well, without having to unlock the main doors.

 ## Controls
 - W Move up